Zennoon/alx-low_level_programming/0x14-bit_manipulation/README.md

 6. Binary Right Shift (>>): Given two operands, it shifts the bits of the right operand to the right by the amount specified by the right operand.

+<h3>Tasks</h3>

+0-binary_to_uint.c: The function receives a string of characters, and if the string holds a valid binary number (only 0s and 1s), it returns the decimal representation of the binary number.